EatonChips/discord-friend/README.md

 ## Installation

-If you just want to add discord-friend to your server: {insert link here later}
+If you just want to add discord-friend to your server: [Click This](https://discordapp.com/oauth2/authorize?client_id=281870745611665408&scope=bot&permissions=0)

 But if you want to host the bot yourself, [Download and install NodeJS](https://nodejs.org/en/download/current/)